goat-community/goat/_videos/video-4.md

 vimeo: 411721219
 ---

-You can place, modify and delete points of interest and assess the effects on accessibility on the fly.
+You can add, modify and delete points of interest and assess the effects on accessibility on the fly within a few seconds.